FettLol/FettLolUtilMod/README.md

 - Witches will actively try to run away from players and maintain ranged distance.
 - The "Custom World" warning when creating singleplayer worlds is no longer displayed.
 - A handful of additional "Splash Texts" have been added to the list that the game selects from on the title screen.
-- The background image on the title screen has been changed to fit the modpack.
-  - This requires the `vistas` mod to be installed and has no effect otherwise.

 ## The List of Implemented Mod Integrations.